georgepaterson/angular-1.x-to-2.x/README.md

 # Migrating Angular 1.x applications to 2.x

 The Angular team have defined an upgrade path for existing [Angular 1 applications](https://angular.io/docs/ts/latest/guide/upgrade.html).
+This document should outline some of the changes that a developer will need to understand in migrating an Angular 1 app to Angular 2.

 The migration can be achieved incrementally using the Angular upgrade module to either upgrade Angular 1 modules to Angular 2 or downgrade Angular 2 modules to Angular 1.